 - Make sure that nothing outside the crib is within baby’s grabbing reach, such as blind cords, lamps, shelves, curtains, etc.

 - Move the crib mattress to its lowest level when the baby can push up on their hands and knees.

 - A crib should not be used if the child is taller than 90 cm or if the child is able to climb out of it

-Sharing a room with your baby or “room-sharing (external link)” refers to placing your baby on a separate sleep surface (in a crib or cradle or bassinet) to sleep in the same room where you sleep.
-Ideally, your baby should be within arm’s reach of where you’re sleeping.
-Health Canada recommends room-sharing with your baby until at least six months of age.
+Sharing a room with a baby or “room-sharing (external link)” refers to placing a baby on a separate sleep surface (in a crib or cradle or bassinet) to sleep in the same room where a parent/caregiver sleeps.
+Ideally, the baby should be within arm’s reach of where the parent/caregiver is sleeping.
+Health Canada recommends room-sharing with a baby until at least six months of age.

 Benefits of room-sharing:

 - Reduces risk of SIDS for babies under 6 months

 - Makes it easier to respond to the baby and promotes attachment